Election Night Brings The Web To Its Knees

 Taking 50 seconds to load a web page?
 Yes.
-That was the average page load time for many major news sites during the election night.
+That was the average page load time for many major news sites during election night.
 The usual page load time for these major news sites is around or under 10 seconds.
-10 seconds isn?t fast, but fairly acceptable for news sites due to the significant amount assets on their pages.
+10 seconds isn?t fast, but fairly acceptable for news sites due to the significant amount of assets on their pages.
 However, 50 seconds is an eternity.

 Figure 2 shows the page load time (?Time to Interact?) averaged from nationwide measurements for 9 major news sites throughout Monday Nov 5th at 8pm ET to Wednesday Nov 7th 2am ET (the time displayed in the figure are in GMT).
 Most sites experienced hours of significant performance degradation.
 The development clearly followed 4 different stages (click to enlarge):

 Figure 2: Significant and sustained performance issues for major news sites on election night